egrace479/NFL-BDB-2022/README.md

 2. UMAP allows us to synthesize different notions of distance that apply separately to numeric and categorical data types, helping alleviate some of the pitfalls common to using distance-metric-based clustering algorithms on mixed-type data.

 ### Step 2: HDBSCAN

+HDBSCAN (Hierarchical Density-Based Spatial Clustering of Applications with Noise) is a clustering algorithm with foundations in computational topology.
+  - It selects clusters using a hierarchical dendogram structure constructed from an approximate density function on the dataset, in which each branch of the dendogram corresponds to some connected component of a level set of the approximated density function.
+  - The most persistent branches in this dendogram are assumed to be the most intrinsically meaningful, and are selected as the final clusters output by the algorithm.

   <!--For clustering, we further reduce the size of the extra point and field goal dataframes to include only those features we wish to be considered in the clustering.
 Maintaining a separate dataframe with all relevant data to which we may append the cluster Id's as a column afterwards allows us to further explore the data points in the clusters.